praekelt/seed-auth-api/docs/http_api.rst

     If the permission to be removed is of type org:admin, then the user must have org:admin for the organization specified by object_id.

-    :>json int id: the id of the team.
-    :>json str url: The URL of the team.
-    :>json str name: the name of the team.
-    :>json list users: The list of users that belong to this team.
-    :>json obj organization: The summary of the organization that the team belongs to.
-    :>json list permissions: The permission list for the team.
+    admin users can remove any permission.

-    :status 200: successfully removed permission from the team.
+    :status 204: successfully removed permission from the team.

     **Example request**: